charmparticle/trackcalc/README.md

     trackcalc tracks.txt | sponge tracks.txt

-You can use my other tool, albumsplit, to use this tracks file to split up an mp3 file into tracks.
+You can use my other tool, [albumsplit](https://github.com/charmparticle/albumsplit) to use this tracks file to split up an mp3 file into tracks.

 here is a vim macro I use to reformat tracks: